survivejs/webpack-book/manuscript/building_with_webpack/splitting_bundles.md

 ## Conclusion

 The situation is far better now.
 Note how small `app` bundle compared to the `vendor` bundle.
 In order to really benefit from this split, we should set up caching.
-This can be achieved by adding cache busting hashes to filenames.
+This can be achieved by adding cache busting hashes to the filenames.